 Outdoor cats might have plenty of fun chasing birds and mice outdoors, but their unfettered lifestyle also opens the doors to elevated levels of risk.
-Such a lifestyle proved fatal to Loki, a black cat hit last week by a passing car.
+Case in point: Loki, an outdoor black cat hit and killed by a passing car.

 “When I saw him, I instantly started crying,” Loki’s owner, Nathan Sonoras, told a local paper.
 Sonoras cried so loudly upon finding his cat’s lifeless body that he apparently attracted the attention of a nearby police officer.
 Later, Sonoras and his girlfriend buried the animal in their backyard.